Loading...

 While the value of other investments rises and falls, farmland has consistently had positive returns since 1990.
 The falling supply of land and rising demand for food will cause farmland prices to increase, meaning that I can sell my farmland at a profit in the future if I want to.

 Farmland can also be an excellent source of passive income, especially rental income from leasing the land.
-Net farmland income increased 25 percent from 2020 to 2021, and estimates say that double-digit growth will continue.
+Net farmland income increased 25 percent from 2020 to 2021, and estimates say double-digit growth will continue.

 Who Should Invest In Farmland?

-- A single person must have an income of at least $200,000.
-A couple must have a minimum income of $300,000.
+• A single person must earn at least $200,000, and a couple must have a minimum income of $300,000.

 OR

-- You must have a net worth of more than $1 million, excluding your primary residence.
+• You must have a net worth of more than $1 million, excluding your primary residence.

 Fortunately, I meet both categories.